Bear Valley History

 Bottomley was nearing retirement at the distributorship and after a decade in the ski business, he was ready to move on to traveling, working on his ranch and spending more time with family and friends.
 Several sizable resort industry, real estate companies and wealthy individuals expressed interest in acquiring the mountain between the years 2000 and 2003.
 Negotiations ensued with Dundee Corporation, a Canadian based real estate development firm and parent company to Arapahoe Basin in Colorado.
 In addition, POWDR corp., whose major resort holdings include Park City, Mt.
 Bachelor, Alpine Meadows and Boreal diligently worked toward a purchase in the summer and fall of 2001.
 Neither escrow resulted in a sale but the process of preparing the business for sale gave the Bottomleys insight on several critical matters; complex issues surrounding water rights in Bear Valley for snowmaking topped the list.

 While working on the water problem with state, county and the privately held Bear Valley Water Company to formally gain water rights, the Bottomleys forged on with future resort planning.
 On July 17, 2003, Jim Bottomley passed away after complications from by-pass surgery.
-Tim Bottomley, the eldest of two sons, became company president and has emerged as the leader of Bear Valley’s family tradition of mountain operations.
-Eric Bottomley contributes significantly to Bear Valley’s summer equipment rental program, estate property management and during winter to the snow sports programs.
+Tim Bottomley, the eldest of two sons, became company president and emerged as the leader of Bear Valley’s family tradition of mountain operations.
+Eric Bottomley contributed significantly to Bear Valley’s summer equipment rental program, estate property management and during winter to the snow sports programs.
 A former ski racer, Eric is a board member of the Bear Valley Snow Sport Education Foundation and coaches a group of athletes bi-monthly during the winter.

 2003-2004 REVITALIZED FAMILY FOCUS

-Bear Valley has worked cooperatively with the Forest Service to offer a tubing hill for 2004-2005 season.
-Through ongoing diversification featuring snow play activities, effective marketing and sales efforts, long and short term planning for more efficient operation; Bear Valley Mountain Resort has entered into a new era of family-centered winter recreational service, creating fun and wonderful experiences for generations to come.
+Bear Valley worked cooperatively with the Forest Service to offer a tubing hill for 2004-2005 season.
+Through ongoing diversification featuring snow play activities, effective marketing and sales efforts, long and short term planning for more efficient operation; Bear Valley Mountain Resort entered into a new era of family-centered winter recreational service, creating fun and wonderful experiences for generations to come.

-2005 DUNDEE REALTY PURCHASES BEAR VALLEY
+2005 PARTNERSHIP PURCHASES BEAR VALLEY

 “We see the ski area benefiting from future planned improvements much like Arapahoe Basin did when we bought it, stated Greg Finch, President, Dundee Realty USA.
 We believe we have the capital, a plan and the people in place to continue to improve and grow the operation.
 Although the ski area does have approved expansion plans, our first order will be to re-organize and re-fit the existing organization and facilities.”

-Tim Bottomley, the former president of Bear Valley Ski Co. noted, “Dundee Realty has financial strength, a successful track record in the ski industry and an ensuing real estate venture in Bear Valley Village that together can move the ski area forward.
+Tim Bottomley, the former president of Bear Valley Ski Co. noted, “Dundee has financial strength, a successful track record in the ski industry and an ensuing real estate venture in Bear Valley Village that together can move the ski area forward.
 They have shown enthusiastic interest in purchasing the mountain since 2002 and the timing is right for our family to sell the business.”
 Bottomley, who plans to remain a local skier, also noted “I believe this will result in positive changes for Bear Valley’s loyal guests, dedicated staff and local businesses while producing a snow-ball effect on tourism along the Highway 4 corridor in Calaveras and Alpine Counties.”

 The other component to the plan is the careful development of residential and commercial properties in the Village.
 The land was zoned accordingly under the Master Plan of 1978 and has been waiting for the right circumstances and the right people ever since.
 Dundee will be partnering with local landowner, Chuck Toeniskoetter who stated, “I have been looking for the right team to develop the land I own in the Village for many years.
 What makes this work is a common vision to improve the ski area in concert with the development in the Village.
 The first and very important aspect of this will be to construct a lift from the Valley floor in the Village to the ski mountain.
 We could never get this done when the ski area and the land were held in different hands.”